Kiss My Ass, I’m Going Dancing

 my husband says arguing with me is like watching storm waves

-crash into a granite crag in that the waves never stop coming
+crash into a granite coastline in that the waves never stop coming

-and the rocks never move it’s all fascinatingly furious and natural
+and the rocks never give, it’s all fascinatingly furious and natural

-and latched his bedroom door shut just as his blue eyes flared
+and latched his bedroom door just as his blue eyes flared.

 he didn’t know how ready to pounce my nipples, he can’t pretend

-he ain’t a groundhog who’d destroy the foundation in a single season,
+he isn’t a groundhog who’d destroy the foundation in a single season

-and just the other day a patient told me that there’d been another shooting
+like the patient that told me that there’d been another shooting

-up the street disturbingly close to my workplace, and she warned me
+up the street close to my work, and she warned me to stop walking

-to stop walking to work because it is no longer safe to walk to work
+to work because it is no longer safe to walk to work NO LONGER SAFE

 and I won’t stop but it seemed wrong to dismiss the wound she was baring